arivald/AsyncEventBus/README.md

 #Async Event Bus
 =============================

-An Guava-based event bus with emphasis on the Android.
+An Guava-based event bus tailored for the Android.

 API and some code forked from the Google Guava.